Sunakothi: Geography

 The town is spread over an area of 3.08 km2.
 On the east lies Dhapakhel, on west lies Bungamati and Bhaisepati along with the Nakhu river.
-Also Thecho in the north and Nakhipot in the north.
+Also Thecho in the south and Nakhipot in the north.

 Etymology

 The old name of Sunakothi was Bhringar Grama named after the temple of Bhringareshwor Mahadev.
 There are two myths regarding how the name Sunakothi came into being.

 Sana refers to a funeral procession in Newari.
 The village is said to have been inhabited by people who helped in funeral works.
 They hence had a social group of families or Guthi called Sanaguthi.
 According to popular saying, the word Sunakothi word evolved from Sanaguthi.

 According to another myth, when the local temple of Swornapur Mandir [Bhringareshwor Mahadev] was worshipped wearing a Kush Ring (a ring made out of Hay), it turned into a gold ring which translates to Sunko Authi in Nepali.
 A greedy Brahmin (higher caste in nepali) in order to achieve more gold had hit the shiva linga with an axe.
 The damages in the linga can still be seen.
 Thus the name of the place is said to have gradually changed into Sunakothi from Sunko Authi.